November 28, 2018

 Add in Production Designer Steve Arnold and Set Decorator Tracey Doyle SDSA, and you know it will have a carefully curated stylized realism mixed with fully realized layered reality.
 Sets that could be paintings, except they seem so real.

 We checked in with the duo for snippets about the making of MINDHUNTER, Season 1…

-Erik Messerschmidt with Camera Operator Brian Osmond, SOC (Patrick Harbron / Netflix)
+Erik Messerschmidt with Camera Operator Brian Osmond (Patrick Harbron / Netflix)

 Merrick Morton / Netflix